One YourTango writer tests Eau Flirt, a pumpkin pie-scented perfume designed to attract men.

 Despite my love of citrus scents, I usually avoid wearing lotions and potions that smell like something I'd eat.
 (I also happen to eat a lot of Indian food—this might be related.)
 I was pleasantly surprised to find that Eau Flirt smells fresh and clean and not like a scented candle.
 The roll-on applicator made it easy to apply Eau Flirt to my pulse points, too.
 I wanted to be ready if a handsome stranger was downwind from my ankle.

 Other women commented that I smelled good when I wore Eau Flirt.
 My first word of advice when gauging men's reactions: Don't mention that your pumpkin perfume smells so good that they'll flirt with you.
 Not only does it add a confounding variable to the experiment, it brings out the contrarian instincts linked to every Y chromosome.
 Guys will argue that your perfume smells somewhat musky and they don't think pumpkin pie is sexy, anyway.
 (My response: "That's not what your penis said.")
-7 Yummy Fragrances That Make Men Drool
+These 7 Scents Are Scientifically Proven To Turn Men On

 But they wouldn't be wrong.
 Eau Flirt is a spicy blend with top notes of black currant, plum, apple, black licorice, and lavender.
 The pumpkin pie scent comes from middle notes of cinnamon and nutmeg, along with ylang ylang and jasmine.
 The drydown that sticks to your skin 30 minutes to an hour after application is a subtle musk with tones of precious woods.
 This fragrance works because it's not overtly pumpkin pie-scented.